Keep in Touch

 Conservation benefit: New 100-acre reserve to protect critical roosting and feeding habitat of migratory shorebirds for 10 years

-Conservation benefit: Construction of a visitor center for ecotourism and handicraft sales
+Conservation benefit: Construction of a visitors center for ecotourism and handicraft sales

 Date Approved: 02.2013